SignalK/signalk.github.io/usingSignalK.md

     ]
 }
 ```
- The message can be recognised from the other types by the topmost element being "context" and "updates" rather than "vessels".
+ The message can be recognised from the other types by the topmost level having "context" and "updates" rather than "vessels".

- Context is a path from the root of the tree.
+ Context is a path from the root of the full tree.
 In this case 'vessels.230099999'.
 All subsequent data is relative to that location.
 The context could be much more specific, eg 'vessels.230099999.navigation', whatever is the common root of the updated data.

- The 'updates' holds an array (json array) of updates, each of wihich has a 'source' and json array of 'values'.
+ The 'updates' holds an array (json array) of updates, each of which has a 'source' and json array of 'values'.
 ```
  {
             "source": {